Rat: Rat tails

+Domesticated rats

+Domestic rats do not pose any more of a risk of zoonotic diseases than pets such as cats or dogs.

+Domestic rats differ from wild rats in many ways.
+Domestic rats' behavior depending on how many generations they have been kept as pets; for example, wild rats are more active and reactive than domestic rats.
+Domestic rats are calmer and less likely to bite; they can tolerate greater crowding; they breed earlier and produce more offspring; and their brains, livers, kidneys, adrenal glands, and hearts are smaller.

+Rats are intelligent and can be taught to perform selected behaviors.
+Rats are also known to be very clean, show empathy, and "giggle" when tickled.
+Early studies found evidence both for and against measurable intelligence using the "g factor" in rats.
+Part of the difficulty of understanding animal cognition, generally, is determining what to measure.
+One aspect of intelligence is the ability to learn, which can be measured using a maze like the T-maze.
+Experiments done in the 1920s showed that some rats performed better than others in maze tests, and if these rats were selectively bred, their offspring also performed better, suggesting that in rats an ability to learn was heritable in some way.

-As pets
+Rats as pets

 Domesticated rats, selectively bred for specific traits, have been kept as pets since at least the late 19th century.
 Pet rats are most commonly domesticated variants of the brown rat (Rattus norvegicus), though other species, such as the black rat (Rattus rattus) and the giant pouched rat (Cricetomys spp.), are also occasionally kept.
-Pet rats behave differently from their wild counterparts depending on how many generations they have been kept as pets.
-Pet rats do not pose any more of a risk of zoonotic diseases than pets such as cats or dogs.
-Tamed rats are generally friendly and can be taught to perform selected behaviors.

 Selective breeding has brought about different color and marking varieties in rats.
 Genetic mutations have also created different fur types, such as rex and hairless.
 Congenital malformation in selective breeding have created the dumbo rat, a popular pet choice due to their low, saucer-shaped ears.
 A breeding standard exists for rat fanciers wishing to breed and show their rat at a rat show.